-The Jack Russell Terrier is not a breed recognised by the Kennel Club but they are a very popular small dog with pet owners.
+The Jack Russell Terrier is a very popular small dog with pet owners and has only recently been recognised by the Kennel Club as a registered breed.
 The Jack Russell is typically intelligent and tenacious, playful and fun-loving.
 They are quick to learn, good escape artists, and love to dig in the garden.
 Their love of digging comes from their origins as ratters who will catch and kill their prey.
 They are wonderful little character dogs and full of joy, but can be a bit barky and assertive.
 They moult a lot so would not suit an owner who is house proud or who likes a quiet life.
 He needs an owner who will play with him and give him plenty of exercise every day.
 Jack Russells are generally healthy and long lived, but are prone to obesity and owners should avoid over feeding.

 - Primary lens luxation (PLL)

 - Spinal Cerebellar Ataxia (CAPN1-related)

 - Factor X1 Deficiency

 - Ichthyosis TGMI-related